jsmootiv/jsmootiv.github.io/_posts/2017-08-11-can-you-really-hack-ethereum-smart-contracts.md

 So there you have it, a hack wasn't a hack.
 It's just an execution of a contract with a bug.
 To argue about the intent of the contract would need someone to decide on what the correct state should be which negates the whole purpose of a smart contract to begin with.

-Since the decentralized consensus process is really the only thing that is valuable about the blockchain the above means that smart contracts, on chain, are useless.
+Since the decentralized consensus process is really the only thing that is valuable about the blockchain, the above means that smart contracts, on chain, are useless.